 John S. Howe and Thibaut Morillon, "Do Mergers and Acquisitions Affect Information Asymmetry in the Banking Sector?"
 Managerial Finance 46 (12), July 2020, pp. 1521-1547.

 John Howe is Professor of Finance and the Missouri Bankers Chair in the Finance Department at the Robert J. Trulaske, Sr. College of Business, University of Missouri.
 He has been at MU more than 25 years, serving as and Chair of the Finance Department until 2019, and with prior appointments at Louisiana State University and the University of Kansas.

 He earned his undergraduate degree (B.A.) from Colorado College and his graduate degrees (M.S., Ph.D.) from Purdue University.
-He is a Chartered Financial Analyst (CFA) as well as a Governance Fellow of the National Association of Corporate Directors.
-He has served on the boards of directors of several for-profit companies and has extensive non-profit board experience.
+He is a Chartered Financial Analyst (CFA), and has served on the boards of directors of several for-profit companies along with having extensive non-profit board experience.

 Howe's research interests including banking, corporate governance, household finance, and behavioral economics.
 He has published extensively in the major journals in finance and accounting, and has more than 70 publications in peer-reviewed journals.
 He has been a visiting scholar at the University of Cambridge (U.K.) and Queensland University of Technology (Australia), and has taught courses for the banking group UBS (Switzerland).